signalfx/splunk-otel-collector-chart/README.md

 To install o11y-collector in k8s cluster at least three parameters must be provided:
 - `signalfx.realm` (default `us0`): SignalFx realm to send telemetry data to.
 - `signalfx.accessToken`: Your SignalFx org access token.
-- `clusterName`: arbitrary value that will identify your kubernetes cluster in SignalFx environment
+- `clusterName`: arbitrary value that will identify your kubernetes cluster in SignalFx environment.

 The project is in active development state.
 There are no packages released yet.
 In order to install helm chart you need to clone the repo first and use it locally.